shaoanlu/face-segmentation-keras/README.md

 ## Results

 **Update Jun.
-5th, 2018:** The author contacted me, and [mentioned](https://github.com/shaoanlu/face-segmentation-keras/issues/3) that the the original model was trained on preprocessed (detection and crop) data.
+5th, 2018:** The author contacted me, and [mentioned](https://github.com/shaoanlu/face-segmentation-keras/issues/3) that the the original model was trained on preprocessed (detecting and cropping) data.
 Applying the model on full images, such as the following examples, will yield poor results.
-Please visit the [original repo](https://github.com/YuvalNirkin/face_segmentation) for more detail.
+Please visit the [official repo](https://github.com/YuvalNirkin/face_segmentation) for more detail.

 ### Successful cases